DelineaXPM/delinea-platform/Scripts/SecretServer/Okta/instructions.md

-- Click Add Key and The Genearte New Key
+- Click Add Key and The Generate New Key

-- Select PEM from the Prive Key
+- Select PEM from the Private Key